 Diamonds Dreamboat.
 Who needs alcohol or pot when you just might have a Dreamboat?

-I walked back to my crowd of friends, temporary friends, and complete strangers, who were starting to disperse.
-Thank God.
+I walked back to my crowd of friends, temporary friends, and complete strangers, who were starting to disperse, thankfully.
 I tried to remain neutral faced, I didn’t want to let on anything until I reached them.
-Of course that didn’t work, because they knew me too well, they knew my ‘try to hide the excitement’ face.
+Of course that didn’t work, because my friends knew me too well, they knew my ‘try to hide the excitement’ face.
 They were already smiling and getting ready for a hug fest.
 Of course, I didn’t want it to happen there, so I walked right past them to the other side of the pier.
 Then I let loose..

 “He asked me to meet him after work tonight!!!”
 I screamed, jumping up and down.